This photo shows a similar circuit breaker to MC5194, after it had undergone remanufacturing by

 Sensor Rating: 1600

-West Coast Switchgear warranties this refurbished ABB PS circuit breaker for one year, including all labor, freight and materials required to return it to operational standards.
+West Coast Switchgear warranties this refurbished ABB PS1600 circuit breaker for one year, including all labor, freight and materials required to return it to operational standards.
 West Coast Switchgear guarantees this breaker will operate to your satisfaction given competent supervision and normal load and usage conditions.
 Any repairs performed without the express written permission of West Coast Switchgear Inc. shall invalidate this warranty.
 West Coast Switchgear shall not be liable to the customer, or to any other person, for consequential damages, lost profits or other kinds of damages arising out of the sale or use of this circuit breaker.

 At West Coast Switchgear, we don’t just rebuild Molded Case Breakers, we remanufacture them.
 All of our remanufactured circuit breakers conform to NETA and ANSI C37 specifications, and all tolerances are checked to meet or exceed the original manufacturer’s specifications.
-Here’s how we will remanufacture this ABB PS for you:
+Here’s how we will remanufacture this ABB PS1600 for you:

 We’ll start with an initial inspection and test of this Molded Case Breaker.
 We first want to check its mechanical and electrical operation.
 We’ll then perform a “Ductor” test, a “Megger” test, and several other tests to determine our starting point.
 (See “Testing Procedures” below for further description.)